Israel – Now Is The Time!

 - Learn about Israel’s history, politics, culture, domestic and foreign challenges.

-- Learn about Israel through Israeli music (both folk-dancing and popular).
+- Learn about Israel through Israeli music.

 - Share personal Jewish identity journeys and connections with Israel stories.
 “What does Israel mean to you?”